...

 The KTM 200 Duke: A Compact Powerhouse with Big Attitude

 The KTM 390 Duke has always had the heart of a true super-naked.
 From the get-go, this Indian-built single-cylinder bike delivers punchy performance, aggressive styling, and a seriously fun riding experience.
-For 2024, KTM has given the Duke a major overhaul—claiming it’s 90% new—but it still retains that unmistakable Duke look and attitude.
+In 2024, KTM gave the Duke a near-complete makeover—claiming 90 percent of its parts are new—yet somehow preserved that signature Duke attitude.

 Performance That’s Friendly Yet Fierce

-KTM didn’t hold back when updating the 390 Duke.
-The new LC4c single-cylinder engine now has a capacity boost from 373cc to 399cc, thanks to a 4mm longer stroke.
+Underneath, the LC4c single-cylinder engine carries over from 2024, displacing 399 cc—up from 373 cc in the 2023 model—thanks to a 4 mm longer stroke.
 The result?
 A bump in power from 42 hp to 44 hp, making it quicker off the line and even more capable for wheelies in third gear with just a flick of the clutch.

-Yet, despite this feisty nature, the power delivery is smooth and rider-friendly, making it a perfect choice for newer riders who want a bit of thrill without intimidation.
+Yet, despite this feisty nature, the power delivery remains smooth and rider-friendly, making the Duke a perfect choice for newer riders who want a bit of thrill without intimidation.

 Slick Design and Serious Upgrades

-The suspension is where things get serious: new WP forks come with a five-way hand adjuster for rebound and compression, while the shock offers rebound damping and preload adjustment.
+But the suspension is where things get serious: WP forks come with a five-way hand adjuster for rebound and compression, while the shock offers rebound damping and preload adjustment.
 Steering is light, and the brakes are powerful—all of which make it a blast to ride in the twisties.

 Ready to Go